Finance

-When you leave university, your finances will change significantly.
-See our information below which gives an outline of banking, tax, student loan repayments and other issues that you might need to know about.
+The information below gives an outline of banking, tax, student loan repayments and other issues that you might need to know about.

 We can offer graduates and leavers advice on matters relating to their time as a student.
 We are open all summer.

 For advice on non-student matters you can contact a local advice agency in your area.
-For example Citizens Advice or use their Advice Guide
+For example Citizens Advice or use their Advice Guide.

 If you are working, repayments are collected from your salary through the PAYE (Pay As You Earn) scheme.
 This should happen automatically but check your pay slips.